taviekitt/taviekitt.github.io/index.md

 Source: (https://parasollab.web.illinois.edu/people/amato/)
 ## About My Project

-Tavie Kittredge is doing research relating to motion and task planning for robot at the University of Illinois Urbana-Champaign's Parasol Lab.
+Tavie Kittredge is doing research relating to motion and task planning for robots at the University of Illinois Urbana-Champaign's Parasol Lab.

 [My Final Report](files/finalreport.pdf)